typegoose/typegoose/docs/guides/migration/migrate-7.md

 ## [IC] almost all "if-throw" blocks got replaced with "assertion" functions

-Typescript 3.7 introduced a new type-keyword [`asserts`](https://devblogs.microsoft.com/typescript/announcing-typescript-3-7/#assertion-functions) and now almost every occurence has been replaced with a custom assertion function.
+Typescript 3.7 introduced a new type-keyword [`asserts`](https://devblogs.microsoft.com/typescript/announcing-typescript-3-7/#assertion-functions) and now almost every occurrence has been replaced with a custom assertion function.

 ## [IC] The Testing Framework for Typegoose changed to Jest